PurbakSengupta/MSKC/README.md

 6. Run `oob_reliability.py`, `cross_site_check.py`, and `mlp_sanity_check.py` for the robustness checks.
 7. Run `detailed_results.py` to consolidate everything, then the scripts in `Fig_code/` to generate the final figures into `Results/Figures/`.

----

-## A note on the file descriptions above

-The per-script descriptions in the tree above are reconstructed from filenames and the project's development history, not verified line-by-line against each script's current contents.
-If a description doesn't match what a script actually does, trust the script over this README and update the relevant line.